Simple Homemade Cinnamon Syrup

 Ingredient Notes

-Cinnamon sticks are preferred over ground cinnamon since it’s a better way to infuse into the simple syrup.
-Sticks give more of a subtle flavor compared to ground.
+• Cinnamon sticks: Cinnamon sticks are preferred over ground cinnamon since it’s a better way to infuse into the simple syrup.

-Always go for filtered water if you can.
+• Water: Always use filtered water if you can.

-1. Put all ingredients in a saucepan and simmer.
+Step 1: Put all ingredients in a saucepan and simmer.
+Take off heat and steep.

 Stir to make sure sugar dissolves completely.